-Earlier this year I was a participant in a two-day Oriented to Love (OTL) dialogue led by ESA’s Kristyn Komarnicki.
+In 2017, I was a participant in a two-day Oriented to Love (OTL) dialogue led by ESA's Kristyn Komarnicki.
 These dialogues bring together 12 committed Christians who represent a wide range of views on LGBTQ issues in the church.
-The views represented ranged from people affirming the traditional view (God’s will for sex is a man and a woman in life-long marriage) to those believing that a same-sex, life-long exclusive partnership is fully compatible with Christian faith.
+The views represented ranged from people affirming the traditional view (God's will for sex is a man and a woman in life-long marriage) to those believing that a same-sex, life-long exclusive partnership is fully compatible with Christian faith.

 Kristyn structures the workshop in a gentle way that invites everyone to share and listen and allows us to experience the deep feelings, painful experiences and committed beliefs of everyone present.
 The workshop is not structured to argue for any specific view but rather to help everyone enter into, with genuine listening, the stories and thinking processes of committed Christians who arrive at clearly different conclusions.